Watch: Rocket parachutes down towards Pacific after Mahia launch

-Hawke’s Bay-based rocket company Rocket Lab has successfully deployed satellites into space during its latest mission on Tuesday afternoon.
+Hawke’s Bay-based rocket company Rocket Lab has successfully deployed seven satellites into space following its latest mission on Tuesday afternoon.

 The mission, named Baby Come Back, saw an 18m-tall rocket launch at 1.27pm on Tuesday from Rocket Lab’s base on the Mahia Peninsula.

-Six satellites for various customers, including Nasa, were deployed into space within an hour of the launch, while a seventh was expected to be deployed around 3.20pm.
+Seven satellites for various customers, including Nasa, were deployed into space in the two hours following the launch.

-A large part of the Electron rocket used in the mission detached and parachuted into the Pacific Ocean during the mission.
+A portion of the Electron rocket used in the mission detached and parachuted into the Pacific Ocean, which was recovered by a boat.
+It will be returned to Rocket Lab.

-A boat was out on the water looking to retrieve that spacecraft on Tuesday afternoon.

-“Once aboard, the crews will begin immediate work to flush the saltwater from Electron and send it on its way back to the factory,” a Rocket Lab document for the mission stated.
+Rocket Lab founder Peter Beck labelled the operation a “100 per cent mission success” on Twitter.

 Rocket Lab has now completed almost 40 launches with an Electron rocket, which is a reusable small rocket.